 8. Plants That Can Talk to Each Other

-A few years ago researchers discovered that plants can react to oncoming herbivore invasions by warning each other and lead to a defensive reaction.
-They set up bean plants close to each other, and when aphids attacked one of them, the nearby plants started their defense strategy: the production of chemicals, such as methyl salicylate, that repels their enemies, and attracts their predators.
+A few years ago, researchers discovered that plants can react to oncoming herbivore invasions by warning each other so that they can react and protect themselves.
+They set up bean plants close to each other.
+When aphids attack one of them, the nearby plants start their defense strategy: they produce chemicals, such as methyl salicylate, that both repel their enemies and attracts their predators.

-Perhaps the fantastic world of the living plants we’ve seen only in Hollywood films, or read about in books, is more real that we may think.
-It’s just a matter of how we see the world, how much we are open-minded and willing to believe that we humans are not the only living beings on this planet.
+Perhaps the fantastic world of living plants doesn’t exist only in Hollywood films or fairy tales books, but is more real than we may think.
+It depends on how we see the world, how much open-minded we are, and willing to believe that we humans are not the only living beings on Earth.

 The research has just begun.
 Who knows what else we will discover in the future?